neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ========================================

 This section will introduce the recommended and default way of connecting authentication with authorization.
-The special and really powerful part of FLOW3's way is the possibility to do that completely declarative.
+The special and really powerful part of TYPO3 Flow's way is the possibility to do that completely declarative.
 This gives you the possibility to change the security policy of your application without touching any PHP code.
 The policy system deals with three major objects, which are explained below: roles, resources and acl entries.
 All